DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/export.md

 4. Save the file

-   To save the file to the user's local storage, implement the `onSave` callback of the `GridExporter` component.
-In the following code, the file is saved using the `file-saver` package, but you can use any other package that provides similar functionality.
+   To save the file to the user's local storage at runtime, implement the `onSave` callback for the `GridExporter` component.
+In the following code, the file is saved via the `file-saver` package, but you can use any other similar package.

    ```jsx
    import saveAs from 'file-saver';